tonioloewald/xinjs/README.md

 ### No Tax, No Packaging

-`xinjs` does not modify the stuff you hand over to it!
-It just wraps objects with a `Proxy` and then if you use `xin` to make changes to those objects, `xinjs` will notify any interested observers.
+`xinjs` does not modify the stuff you hand over to it… it just wraps objects with a `Proxy` and then if you use `xin` to make changes to those objects, `xinjs` will notify any interested observers.